Usage & Budgets

 Choose whether the threshold resets daily or monthly:

-- Monthly: Spend is accumulated from the 1st of the month.
+- Monthly: Token cost is accumulated from the 1st of the month.
 Resets on the 1st of the next month.

-- Daily: Spend resets at midnight UTC each day.
+- Daily: Token cost resets at midnight UTC each day.

 Progress Tracking

-When enabled, Connic automatically monitors the cost of each completed agent run and compares it against that agent's 30-day rolling average.
-If a run costs significantly more than normal, an alert is sent.
+When enabled, Connic compares each completed run's token cost with that agent's 30-day rolling average.
+If a run is significantly more expensive than normal, an alert is sent.

 Configuration